Pioneer Oval: History

 The Parkes Rugby League Football Club obtained a Footy TAB grant in 1987 to change the ground from an oval to a rectangular shape.
 New fencing was installed around the playing area and the existing grandstands were moved in closer to the field.
 These changes greatly improved the spectator viewing of matches by allowing the crowd to be nearer to the action.
 The Australian Rugby League Chairman at the time, Mr Ken Arthurson officially opened the redeveloped ground in 1988, marking the conclusion of the project.
 The changes to the ground brought the facility into line with guidelines set down for hosting major Rugby League matches.
 As a result, Parkes was allocated the first of many top class matches, a Panasonic Cup match in early 1989.
 The Brisbane Broncos and the Canberra Raiders before a crowd of over 10,000 and the conduct of the match received high praise from the NSW Rugby League as the most successful Cup match held in country NSW.

 In 1990 a security perimeter fence was erected around the facility and a public entry gateway was built by volunteer labour.
 The spectator banks were further improved to increase the ground capacity and a cover was erected over the grandstands, with modular seating added for spectator comfort.
 The Parkes Sports Council, with the help of grant funding and a loan from Parkes Shire Council, erected six corporate boxes and a media box above the existing grandstands in 1992.
 Telstra installed a fibre optic cable and a camera viewing platform was added above the media box to improve the facilities for media coverage.

 An attempt was made to rename the ground 'Ken Arthurson Field' to reflect the fact that the ground was no longer an oval shape and to recognise the important influence that Ken had on the allocation of major rugby league matches to Pioneer Oval.
 However, the community had a long affiliation with the playing field and were not convinced of the need to change its name.

 An electronic scoreboard was first added in 1997 and was subsequently replaced with a larger board in 2011 after the original board became faulty.
 The lighting system, which was first installed in 1976, was upgraded in 2003 using lights from the Parramatta Stadium.
 These lights were provided to Parkes Shire Council by the Parramatta Stadium Trust at a substantially reduced price.

 In 2006 the dressing room facilities, first built in 1963, were refurbished and the internal roads were upgraded for a total cost of $120,000.
 The existing kiosk in the Charles Dwyer Pavilion was enclosed and incorporated into the upstairs dressing rooms, while a referees change room was included in the changes.
-With the removal of the main canteen, there was now a need to improve the facilities in the aging long canteen.
+With the removal of the main canteen, there was now a need to improve the facilities in the ageing long canteen.
 An extension to the East of the Long Canteen was added and the facilities were upgraded.